scientific-python/cookie/docs/pages/guides/style.md

 ### Ruff

 Ruff natively supports notebooks.
-You have to enable checking `.ipynb` files in pre-commit to use it with `types_or: [python, pyi, jupyter]`.
-This should be on both hooks if using both the linter and the formatter.
+You no longer need to enable it, it's on by default with Ruff 0.6+.
+If you want to control rules based on being notebooks, you can just match with `**.ipynb` like any other file.

 ### Black